nf-core/website/src/content/docs/usage/troubleshooting/aquire_lock_error.md

 To fix this, delete the [workDir](https://www.nextflow.io/docs/latest/config.html#miscellaneous), which is called `work` by default.

 :::warning
-`ctrl +z` is **not** a recommended way of killing a Nextflow job.
+<kbd>ctrl</kbd> + <kbd>z</kbd> is **not** a recommended way of killing a Nextflow job.
 Runs that take a long time to fail are often still running because other job submissions are still running.
-Nextflow will normally wait for those processes to complete before cleaning shutting down the run (to allow rerunning of a run with `-resume`). `ctrl + c` is much safer as it will tell Nextflow to stop earlier but cleanly.
+Nextflow will normally wait for those processes to complete before cleaning shutting down the run (to allow rerunning of a run with `-resume`). <kbd>ctrl</kbd> + <kbd>c</kbd> is much safer as it will tell Nextflow to stop earlier but cleanly.
 :::